Nebraska State Fire Marshal’s Office

 2005 – 27 civilians

-As of July 31, 2010 - 44 hospitals have sent us reports of 144 firework-related injuries during the survey period of June 25 through July 5, 2010.
+2010 - Hospitals have sent reports of 144 firework-related injuries during the survey period of June 25 through July 5, 2010.
 35 hospitals reported No Injuries treated.

-As of July 31, 2009 hospitals have sent us reports of 108 firework-related injuries during the survey period of June 25 through July 5, 2009.
+2009 - Hospitals have sent reports of 108 firework-related injuries during the survey period of June 25 through July 5, 2009.

-As of July 31, 2008 hospitals have sent us reports of 140 firework-related injuries during the survey period of June 25 through July 5, 2008.
+2008 - Hospitals have sent reports of 140 firework-related injuries during the survey period of June 25 through July 5, 2008.